COVID Survivor Ryo Nagaoka Returns Home After 2 Months In Hospital, Rehab To An Empty Apartment

 NEW YORK (CBSNewYork) — After nearly losing his life to COVID, an East Village man lost all of his belongings, coming home from the hospital to find building management had cleared out his apartment.

-After being in the hospital and rehab for two months with COVID, Ryo Nagaoka couldn’t wait to be back home Wednesday, where he’s lived for more than two decades.READ MORE: IRS Says PPE Can Be Deducted As Medical Expenses
+After being in the hospital and rehab for two months with COVID, Ryo Nagaoka couldn’t wait to be back home Wednesday, where he’s lived for more than two decades.READ MORE: FEMA To Open Mass Vaccination Site In Newark Monday As New Jersey Expands COVID Vaccine Eligibility

 “I turned the door with my key… Didn’t work.
 I was surprised,” he told CBS2’s Jessica Layton.